archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter and 3x3 filter sizes and depths between 32 and 128 (model.py lines 44-48)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 44-48), and the data is normalized in the model using a Keras lambda layer (code line 43) and corpping layer(code line 42).

 ####2.
 Attempts to reduce overfitting in the model